 |Communications Officer: Matt McDonald

-Matt performs the communication tasks for Transform, managing the social media and web platforms.
-He began his environmental career volunteering in environmental education while living in Edinburgh working with Earth Calling, teaching young people about interacting with and respecting local nature.
+Matt performs the communication tasks for Transform, managing the social media and web platforms, while also assisting on influencing and research.
+He also works as an environmental educator for Earth Calling, teaching young people about nature, wildlife, and looking after the natural world around them.
 Matt has an MA in Geography and Politics from the University of Edinburgh, graduating in 2016.
-His main areas of studies are in environmental politics and environmental science completing research on the roles of Scottish politics on global climate policy and environmental change in Iceland and Northern Scotland.
+His main areas of studies are in environmental politics and environmental science completing research on the role of Scottish politics on global climate policy and environmental change in Iceland and Northern Scotland.
 LinkedIn Profile

 |Policy Advisor: Nigel Bagshaw

-Nigel moved from Yorkshire to Edinburgh in 1982 to study Russian and German at Edinburgh University.
-After teaching English abroad and a three-year stint as a staff translator at the Foreign & Commonwealth Office, he returned to the city where he has worked ever since as a freelance translator of several languages for the European Union.
-He has long been involved in transport issues as a local environmental campaigner and also served as a councillor on Edinburgh City Council from 2012 to 2017 where he spoke for the Green group on transport and planning matters and sat on the Board of Transport for Edinburgh.
+Nigel’s job is to monitor Edinburgh City Council’s implementation of the tram project and any other transport plans and issues affecting the city.
+He has long been involved in transport issues as a local environmental campaigner.
+Nigel also served as a councillor on Edinburgh City Council from 2012 to 2017 where he spoke for the Green group on transport and planning matters and sat on the Board of Transport for Edinburgh.
 He spends a lot of time travelling by public transport throughout Europe, particularly the east, always with a keen eye on other cities’ urban transport systems and history.